11 Things Every First-Timer Must Know Before Visiting Iran

 9. Prohibition of Using Drones in Iran

-Becoming eligible for taking shots by drones has a frustrating process.
+As a first-time traveler who is going to face many extraordinary places in Iran, the idea of using a drone is tempting.
+This unmanned aerial vehicle is to capture the most breathtaking phenomena of this ancient country, but becoming eligible for taking shots by drones has a frustrating process.
 You need to ask permission from the Ministry of Cultures and the Ministry of Defense and Armed Forces by giving them the exact location of where you want to fly it and the amount of time that you want to use.

-It is also forbidden to use it in Tehran, as well as flying it over police stations, airports, military, and nuclear buildings.
+It is also forbidden to use it in Tehran, as well as flying it over police stations, airports, military and nuclear buildings.
 The government is strict about using drones in Iran; hence, following the rules can guarantee you safety and let you experience an incredible journey without any potential problems.

 10. Being Unfamiliar with Persian Restrooms

-One of the most important things that you should know about Iran is how to use a Persian toilet.
+One of the most important things that every first-time traveler should know about Iran is how to use a Persian toilet.
 These kinds of toilets are totally different from regular ones, and instead of using toilet paper, people use water in the restrooms.
 If you are not familiar with these kinds of toilets and want to use the bathroom, remember to have your toilet paper with you.
 Fortunately, there are regular toilets in most of the famous public places, but it is better to play safe and have toilet paper with yourself.

 11. Getting confused About the Iranian Calendar

 Although Iranians know the Gregorian calendar as the “Miladi calendar” and use it in some situations, the official calendar of Iran is the Solar calendar.
 The new year begins at the moment of the vernal equinox, which is the first day of spring, and Iranians celebrate it by throwing a fantastic festival and call it Nowruz.
-In the upcoming year, the year starts on March 20, 2020, which would be 1st of Farvardin 1399 and ends on March 19, 2021, or 29 Esfand 1399.
+In the upcoming year, the year starts on March 20, 2020, which would be the 1st of Farvardin 1399 and ends on March 19, 2021, or 29 Esfand 1399.
 The first six months are called Farvardin, Ordibehesht, Khordad, Tir, Mordad, and Shahrivar, which have 31 days.
 The second six months are Mehr, Aban, Azar, Day, Bahman that have 30 days and Esfand, which has 29 days in regular years and 30 days in a leap year.
 Every four years, we have a leap year.